The-Sundance-Kid/3D-isnt-Dead/Guide.md

 ![screenshot](Image_10.png)

 * In the same folder you should be able to find your new converted SBS 3D video.
+(Unless you dictated in BD3D2MK3D that you wanted the video file be placed somewhere else.)
 * All the other files can be deleted if you wish.

 ![screenshot](Image_11.png)